Poblacion

 Poblacion (from Spanish población, meaning "population"), sometimes abbreviated as Pob., is a term used in the Philippines to refer to the administrative center, downtown, old town, or commercial area of a city or municipality.
 It may consist of a single barangay or multiple barangays.
-Colloquially, the poblacion area is also referred to as the bayan (see also other definitions of bayan), plaza, or centro.
+Colloquially, the población area is also called bayan (see also other definitions of bayan), plaza, or centro.